Sign up for our next LinkedIn Live to discover how to shift your focus from a compliance-first to a learner-first approach!

 In the 1880s, psychologist Hermann Ebbinghaus came up with the ‘forgetting curve’.
 He estimated that up to 50% of all information someone is exposed to is forgotten within a day, and up to 90% is forgotten within a month.
 That’s not so good for learning a new skill or topic.

 If the information is meaningful, though, then it aids memory retention.
-If a learner can see why they should know it, and is interested by it, they have more of a chance of remembering.
+If a learner can see why they should know it, and is interested in it, they have more of a chance of remembering.

 Even still, the theory goes that most information is lost pretty quickly.
 Unless…